Compare RETS vs FTP IDX Feeds

 The Big Trend for Agents is RETS Adoption

 It’s time to take a look at the RETS IDX framework and maybe decide to start using it.

 What is your MLS’ IDX?
 IDX is the Internet Data Exchange.
 It’s simply a format that allows the visitor’s web browser to load the MLS listing info into the page for viewing.
 Yet FTP or file transfer protocol is an outdated technique which has some substantial setbacks.
 In today’s competitive marketplace (Google) using FTP could mean your SEO and content strategy may fail.
 RETS is the new solution.

 Does your MLS support RETS?
 Find out here.

 Does NAR and Realtor.com Promote RETS?
 Take a look at their pdf that elaborates on the many benefits of RETS.

 How Much Traffic can the RETS Framework Produce?

 How much traffic could you expect by using the new RETS framework?
 With 10,000 home listings and more unique pages generated, you could have 15k to 20k pages indexed in Google.
-Then, when cleverly combined with your blog posts (category and tag pages) totalled, it can be large.
 One very successful agent I know of has 90,000 pages indexed in Google.
 That’s what you call a formidable Google presence.

 This video from SEO RETS gives a good introduction and is one potential solution that can increase your visibility and leads using RETS.